PySimpleGUI/PySimpleGUI/docs/cookbook.md

 An async Window that has a event loop, and updates a text element at a periodic interval.
 In this case, we're outputting the time elapsed into the window.

 Use this design pattern for projects that need to poll or output something on a regular basis.
-In this case, we're indicating we want a `timeout=10` on our `window.Read` call.
+In this case, we're indicating we want a `timeout=10` on our `window.read` call.
 This will cause the `Read` call to return a "timeout key" as the event when a timeout has happened without some GUI thing happening first (like the user clicking a button).
 The timeout key is `PySimpleGUI.TIMEOUT_KEY` usually written as `sg.TIMEOUT_KEY` in normal PySimpleGUI code.

 Use caution when using windows with a timeout.
 You should **rarely** need to use a `timeout=0`, non-blocking call, so try not to abuse this design pattern.
 Honest, you shouldn't do it unless you're a realtime application and know what you're doing.
 Hint - if you have < 1 year programming experience and you're using `timeout=0`, you're doing something wrong.